micag2025/Agentic_AI_Developer_Certification-Project_1/Project_Publication Revised_V1.md

    ```

 5. **Run the tool locally using the [sample dataset](https://drive.google.com/drive/folders/1HAqLXL2W-sh8hqoBb1iSauJ_0wZVRxB9).**
-   > _Note:_ The dataset is also linked in the "Models" section above.
+   > _Note:_ The dataset is also linked in the "Datasets" section above.

 ## Usage Examples